pwsmith/pwsmith.github.io/_posts/2020-10-17-LaTeX-index-with-bash.md

 *Note the use of the single quotes in the query when we run the command.
 That's important for `grep` to correctly identify `\b`*

 Up until now, we've been running `sed` with the `-e` flag and previewing the results in standard output on the terminal, which serves as a useful check, but we also want to make the results in the file.
-So, as a final step, we'll add in a second run of `sed`, this time with the `-i` flad if the preview looks good.
+So, as a final step, we'll add in a second run of `sed`, this time with the `-i` flag if the preview looks good.
 What we need for this is to add a if-loop into our bash function after the run of `sed`.
 If we're happy with the result then we continue to run `sed -i`, if not, the function should abort to give us a chance to refine our query.
 We'll also map the command line input to variables to allow them to be used throughout the function, including within the if-loop: